 The narrow lanes of Renaissance Firenze are clogged with sweating tourists in July and August.
 Spring (April and May) or Autumn (September and October) are much better, although it's still tourist season.
 Tourists flock to Florence at Easter as well.
 November can be ok if you bring warm clothes and expect some rain.

 Most folks would rather stay in the historic center to marvel at Florence's Renaissance architecture.
-Italy Travel has recommendations for the Top Rated Hotels in the Historic Center of Florence.
 A stay in the hills outside of Florence is also rewarding.
 We enjoyed our stay at Villa Le Piazzole, where a short and pleasant downhill walk into Florence takes you right to the Ponte Vecchio.

 - Florence's Archaeological Museum - housed in a palace with great Egyptian and Etruscan collections.
 Via della Colonna, Admission less than 5 Euros.